Quantum Circuit-Based Adaptation for Credit Risk Analysis: Results

 \subsection{Three-qubit normal distribution encoding and loading}

 For the three-qubit distribution sampling, we used the triplet D3-A6-C4, where the implemented quantum circuit is reported in Fig.~\ref{ThreeGauss}.
-First, we fixed $\theta_{0}=90^{\circ}$ of the \(R_y(\cdot)\) gate on D3 and changed $\theta_{1}$ in the range $\left[90^{\circ}, 450^{\circ}\right]$ with a step of $36^{\circ}$ for the \(R_y(\cdot)\) gate on A6, and $\theta_{2}$ in the range $\left[90^{\circ}, 450^{\circ}\right]$ for the \(R_y(\cdot)\) gate on C4.
+First, we fixed $\theta_{0}=90^{\circ}$ of the \(R_y\) gate on D3 and changed $\theta_{1}$ in the range $\left[90^{\circ}, 450^{\circ}\right]$ with a step of $36^{\circ}$ for the \(R_y\) gate on A6, and $\theta_{2}$ in the range $\left[90^{\circ}, 450^{\circ}\right]$ for the \(R_y\) gate on C4.
 Again, the goal was to study the output distributions as a function of the angle, also obtaining a transition from positive to negative concavity, passing through a uniform output distribution (see the Supplementary Material).
 Then, we adjusted the step on the angles in a range for which the output distribution better satisfies the requirements of a gaussian-like output distribution, i.e. $100^{\circ}<\theta_{1}<250^{\circ}$ with a step of $7.5^{\circ}$, and $90^{\circ}<\theta_{2}<380^{\circ}$ with a step of $14.5^{\circ}$.
 The optimal angle combination for the D3-A6-C4 register is $\theta_{0}=90^{\circ}$, $\theta_{1}=212.5^{\circ}$, and $\theta_{2}=104.5^{\circ}$ (Fig.~\ref{3q}).
 As for the two-qubit case, we estimated errors for probability amplitudes by performing a statistic of $100$ measurements and by computing the differences of amplitudes between symmetric states.

-The experimental evidence of our ability to fine-tune the rotation angles for up to three qubits at a hardware level to achieve a specific output distribution demonstrates that the hardware and the experimental variational approach used here scale well with the number of qubits.
-We can then legitimately address a more compelling quantum circuit, such as the GCI quantum circuit.
+The experimental evidence of our ability to fine-tune the rotation angles for up to three qubits at a hardware level to achieve a specific output distribution demonstrates that the hardware and the experimental variational approach used here promise the possibility to legitimately address a more compelling quantum circuit, such as the GCI quantum circuit.